manishayani/manishayani/content/blog/Sprint_5.md

 ![Invite Challenge](/images/blog/invite_challenge.PNG)

-[Click here](/blog/HackTheBox)to see how I solved the Invite Challenge.
+[Click here](/blog/HackTheBox) to see how I solved the Invite Challenge.

 ## Insights from the Deloitte Cyber Attack and Response Team